turbopape/scheje/README.md

 ```

 ### ClojureScript Support
-scheje is written using reader conditionals. the interpreter namespace
+Scheje is written using reader conditionals.
+The interpreter namespace
 can be used in a clojurescript project right away, in the browser,
 or in node.js if you want to use the file loading facilities.